DesperatePeter/starsector-advanced-weapon-control/README.md

 ### Requested Features ###

 - Add IgnoreFighters mode **DONE**
-- Add ability to issue fire modes to AI-controlled allied ships
+- Add ability to issue fire modes to AI-controlled allied ships **DONE**
 - Add weapon-blacklist for other mods such that their weapons stay unaffected by fire modes from this mod **DONE**

 ## Known Issues ##